MicrosoftDocs/ai-builder/ai-builder-docs/process-responses-json-output.md

 ---
-title: Process responses with JSON output
+title: JSON output
-description: Learn how to create a document prompt, use it in Power Automate, and edit the prompt.
+description: Learn how to use JSON output for your prompt.
 author: antrodfr
 contributors:
   - antrodfr